 Faucet integrated system

 Faucet purification system provides economical means to provide safe and healthy drinking water.
-The built-in faucet filter is provided with integrated filtration system unlike faucet-mounted filtration system.
+The built-in faucet filter is provided with an integrated filtration system, unlike the faucet-mounted filtration system.
 It also needs installation.

 Shelf life of faucet built-in filters

 The efficiency of these filters is around 200 gallons which ideally needs replacement every 6 months.

 - The supply of pure and impure water can easily control by a simple switch.